cri-o/cri-o/README.md

 Please refer to the [CRI-O Metrics guide](tutorials/metrics.md).

+## Adopters

+An incomplete list of adopters of CRI-O in production environments can be found [here](ADOPTERS.md).
+If you're a user, please help us complete it by submitting a pull-request!

 ## Weekly Meeting
 A weekly meeting is held to discuss CRI-O development.
 It is open to everyone.
 The details to join the meeting are on the [wiki](https://github.com/cri-o/cri-o/wiki/CRI-O-Weekly-Meeting).